sukster/qradar2sentinel/README.md

 ### Create Secret in Key Vault
 We will add the QRadar API token to the key vault as a secret.
 In Azure portal go to the qradar-api key vault and under Objects click Secrets.
 Then click Generate/Import button.
+We will call this secret "qradar-api-secret".
 Paste the QRadar API token to the field called Secret value and click Create.

 <img width="911" height="564" alt="image" src="https://github.com/user-attachments/assets/65f9f514-b10a-423d-b253-cc6746bc725d" />